Skip to content

 The Boat

-Lupo Di Mare is an Italia Yachts 12.98 Fuoriserie, built 2023.
-She was previously named Querencia.
-She is: - 42.6 ft overall (12.98 m), ~17,500 lb displacement (7,950 kg) - light for her size, built to race - Axxon carbon mast and boom - this matters for how we handle heavy air - J-sails (J1, J2, J3, J4) run up the forestay track - every J-sail change is a foredeck peel.
-Code 65 is furling on the sprit (rolls up, faster to deploy and recover than a peel). - Two spreaders, swept back.
+Lupo Di Mare — Italia Yachts 12.98 Fuoriserie, hull 2023 (ex-Querencia): - 42.6 ft LOA (12.98 m), ~17,500 lb (7,950 kg) — light for her size, built to race - Axxon carbon mast and boom — this shapes every heavy-air decision - J1/J2/J3 run up the forestay track — changing between them is a foredeck peel (new sail up unused groove while old keeps flying, drop and bag the old once new is loaded) - J4 is different — dedicated furler, own halyard (J4 w/lock), 3-to-1 tack line; deploy by unfurling, no peel - Code 67 is also different — furls on the sprit; deploy/recover without a peel - Two spreaders, swept back.
 No inner forestay.
-No running backstays. - Clean offshore deck.
-Fast.
-Not a cruiser.
+No running backstays.

-The most important thing you need to know about this boat: None of this crew has sailed Lupo Di Mare in racing conditions before.
-The delivery a few weeks ago was mostly motoring.
-Race week will be the first real sailing.
-This is normal and manageable, but it shapes everything about how we'll approach the race - conservative sail strategy, lower maneuver counts, thorough pre-race drills.
+Critical context: No one on this crew has raced on Lupo Di Mare before.
+The delivery was mostly motoring.
+Race week is the shakedown.
+This drives everything — conservative sail strategy, low maneuver counts, thorough pre-race drills.

 The Race

-• Squalls can develop fast.
+• Squalls develop fast.
 Convective cells can build in 15 minutes.
-We run radar every 10–15 minutes inside the Stream.
-The squall protocol is non-negotiable (see below).
+Radar every 10–15 min mandatory inside the Stream.
+Squall protocol is non-negotiable (see below).

-• Current sets you.
-The Stream flows NE.
-If you are trying to go south, it pushes you east.
-Compensate heading accordingly or you will exit 20 nm east of your plan.
+• Current sets you east.
+Stream flows NE.
+Compensate heading or you exit 20 nm east of plan.

 Code Sail When